Lifeshield Security ReviewBy - 01/07/2019

 - DIY or Professional Installation

-First, the app allows you to take control of your home remotely.
-Using the app, you can arm and disarm the system, turn lights on or off, adjust your thermostat, and more.
-Also, you can use the app to view local crime maps and take a quiz to get your personal “safety score” alongside tips to improve your score.
+The LifeShield app allows you to take control of your home remotely.
+Using the app, you can arm and disarm your system, turn lights on or off, adjust your thermostat, and more.
+Also, you can use the app to view local crime maps and take a quiz to get your personal “safety score.”
+Your score is presented alongside tips to improve it.
+However, being able to turn lights on and off with a phone and view local crime stats isn’t automation.
+True automation comes from LifeShield’s Rules Engine.

-Second, using the brand new LifeShield Alexa skill, you can control your security system and smart home devices using your voice, provided that you own an Alexa device such as Echo or Echo Dot.
+Second, using the LifeShield Alexa skill, you can control your security system and smart home devices using your voice, provided that you own an Alexa device such as Echo or Echo Dot.

 A summary of what you need to know regarding LifeShield’s smart home services: